Instagram’s Russian Kim Kardashian, Anastasiya Kvitko, Flaunts Insane Curves In Red Bikini & Black Lingerie

 The model was standing on a balcony overlooking the ocean, and she twisted her torso so that those checking out the video could see both the front and the back view of her eye-popping physique.
 The view from the front showed off plenty of cleavage and underboob, along with Kvitko’s taut abs and slim waist.
 Anastasiya also flaunted her bodacious booty and curvy hips as she twisted to show off the view of the bikini from the back.

-Kvitko now has 9.7 million followers on the social media site and they were quick to respond to this particular post.
+Kvitko now has 9.7 million followers on the social media site, and they were quick to respond to this particular post.
 Within less than 10 hours, the clip had been viewed more than 366,000 times.
-Anastasiya also received more than 1,700 comments on this sultry bikini clip with many noting that her curves looked insane.
+Anastasiya also received more than 1,700 comments on this sultry bikini clip, with many noting that her curves looked insane.

 Anastasiya also teased some salacious shots via her Instagram Stories over the course of the past day.
-Kvitko teased that she is driving a Ferrari for the next week and she is spending a lot of time at the breathtakingly beautiful Picasso of Malibu estate.
+Kvitko teased that she is driving a Ferrari for the next week, and that she is spending a lot of time at the breathtakingly beautiful Picasso of Malibu estate.

-Kvitko often notes which fashion brands she’s wearing and she is typically partial to Fashion Nova, Oh Polly, and Pretty Little Thing.
-In this case, however, Anastasiya just posed and drove her followers wild without giving any brand shout-outs.
+Kvitko often notes which fashion brands she’s wearing, and she is typically partial to Fashion Nova, Oh Polly, and Pretty Little Thing.
+In this case, however, Anastasiya just posed — and drove her followers wild — without giving any brand shout-outs.

-As The Inquisitr shared not long ago, Kvitko actually has posed while wearing this red bikini before.
-In a simple post she shared earlier this month, she donned simply the Fashion Nova piece and now in the new video she is showing off the view of the back and kicking the sultry vibe up a notch with the additional accessories.
+As The Inquisitr shared not long ago, Kvitko has actually posed while wearing this red bikini before.
+In a simple post she shared earlier this month, Kvitko was captured wearing the risque Fashion Nova piece.